Clean power sector needs workers

 The group, set up in 2009 when Barack Obama, the U.S. President, and Stephen Harper, the Prime Minister, met in Ottawa, is charged with expanding clean-energy research and development in the two countries.

-The issue will “threaten to compromise North America’s ability to capitalize on clean energy,” the group said.
+The issue will “threaten to compromise North America’s ability to capitalize on clean energy across the region,” the group said.

-Ontario, a hotbed for solar power projects, faces the most formidable hurdles in finding skilled workers.
+Ontario, a hotbed for the solar panel industry with rapid growth, faces the most formidable hurdles in finding skilled workers.

-In the coming years, Ontario will require thousands of electricians, electrical contractors and developers experienced in photovoltaic operations and pricing — workers already in short supply.
+In the coming years, Ontario will require thousands of electricians, electrical contractors and developers experienced in photovoltaic operations in the solar business and pricing — workers already in short supply.

 “With the feed-in tariff program in Ontario, that gap may actually broaden,” said Elizabeth McDonald, president of the Canadian Solar Industries Association.
 “We are concerned about the gap both in terms of numbers and in terms of skills.”